What's up with cross-module optimizations?

 Fearlessly, we think a little and then make the required changes,

-modifying our isOpen
+modifying our isOpen and matches functions

 to recognize the four kinds of brackets: